joshmaxsilverman/joshmaxsilverman.github.io/_posts/2017-10-27-Showcase-Showdown.md

 The upshot is that, when her first spin is $.65$ or below, it pays to spin, and when $.70$ or above, it pays to hold.
 But the first player is already in an unfortunate position, having less than a $31$ percent chance of winning if everyone plays optimally.

+[There's enough algebra here that there's a good chance a mistake or two has crept in; thanks for any corrections.]

 ### Code (Python)

 ```python